/* Scenario metadata

 <h3>What happened</h3>

 <p>You completed the arrival and had a great week.
 You also transmitted on a frequency the NOTAM explicitly designates receive-only.
 The controllers noted it.
-The NOTAM language exists specifically because a transmission on the FISK frequency can disrupt the calls to dozens of other aircraft in the stream — it is a real safety issue.
+The NOTAM language exists specifically because a transmission on the FISK frequency can disrupt the calls to dozens of other aircraft in the stream.
+It is a real safety issue.
 What you get is a friendly letter.
 What a different set of circumstances might have produced is a certificate action.</p>

 <h3>ADM analysis</h3>

 <p>The NOTAM procedures for AirVenture are not conventions.
 They are regulatory requirements for the duration of the event.
 Transmitting on 120.7 is the single most common procedural error at Oshkosh, and the FSDO treats each one as a teaching moment until it becomes a pattern.
-The hazardous attitude on display is not "anti-authority" or "macho" — it is habit.
+The hazardous attitude on display is not "anti-authority" or "macho."
+It is habit.
 In normal operations, pilots transmit to ATC.
 Unlearning that habit for twenty-five miles of arrival is the work of the NOTAM.</p>

 <h3>What good judgment looks like here</h3>